 Quality applications are essential, as they directly affect the integrity of the research process.

-(a) educate themselves regarding basic research procedures involving human participants,
+- educate themselves regarding basic human-participants research procedures,

-Proposals that fail to adhere to these standards may not be reviewed.
+Proposals failing to adhere to these standards may not be reviewed.

-WCSU’s IRB approval of a protocol indicates that the proposed study maximizes protection of human participants involved.
-IRB approval does not indicate endorsement of a particular study.
+WCSU’s IRB approval indicates that the proposed study maximizes protection of human participants.
+IRB approval does not indicate a particular study’s WCSU endorsement.